Natural Beauty (novel): Development history

 Huang has traced the origin of the novel to her own experiences working in the beauty industry: "Figuring out why I have visible pores and things that are totally normal started becoming exhausting, and that's when I realized I should take a closer look at why I've just accepted all of this as work I need to do."

 Reception

-A Wired review lauded the novel as "a delightfully baroque grotesque,", while a New York Times review said that its transition into horror felt jarring, but that Huang is "at her best when she skewers the narcissistic, corrosive version of self-care that can be mistaken for empowerment."
+A Wired review lauded the novel as "a delightfully baroque grotesque", while a New York Times review said that its transition into horror felt jarring, but that Huang is "at her best when she skewers the narcissistic, corrosive version of self-care that can be mistaken for empowerment."
 Kirkus Reviews said the novel "ultimately moves too quickly to provide a satisfactory payoff on the many mysteries it lays out."

 The novel was among the New York Times Editors' Choice recommendations for new novels in April 2023.
 It received starred reviews, marking it as exceptional, by Booklist and Publishers Weekly.

-Natural Beauty was shortlisted for the 2024 Lambda Literary Award for Bisexual Fiction.
+Natural Beauty won the 2024 Lambda Literary Award for Bisexual Fiction.